minio/kes/README.md

 > Note that creating a new key will fail with `key already exist` if it already exist.

 #### 3. Generate a DEK
-Now, you can use that master key to derive a new data encryption key (DEK).
+Now, you can use that key to derive a new data encryption keys (DEK).
 ```sh
 curl -sSL --tlsv1.3 \
     --key root.key \